SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 **When is it a good fit?**

 This option works well when you need to provide your end users with a self-service ability to create SharePoint site collections and sub sites based on custom templates. *Note that you will need to provide your users a link to the Provider-hosted application so they can access it.*

 - [Async provisioning with hybrid scenarios (MSDN Blog Article)](http://blogs.msdn.com/b/vesku/archive/2015/03/05/hybrid-site-collection-provisioning-from-azure-to-on-premises-sharepoint.aspx)
 - [Provisioning.Hybrid.Simple (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Samples/Provisioning.Hybrid.Simple)
-	+ This sample demonstrates simplest possible hybrid setup with Azure storage queues, WebJobs and Service Bus relay.
-This is a demonstration of hosting a provider app in the Azure web site, which can be used to provision new custom branded site collections to on-premises farm without any app infrastructure requirements to on-premises.
+	+ This sample demonstrates the simplest possible hybrid setup with Azure storage queues, WebJobs and Service Bus relay.
+This is a demonstration of hosting a provider app in the Azure web site, which can be used to provision new custom branded site collections to on-premises farm without any app infrastructure requirements on-premises.
 - [Provisioning.Services.SiteManager (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Samples/Provisioning.Services.SiteManager)
 	+ This sample shows how to extend on-premises farm to support site collection creation from a Provider-hosted app.
 - [Provisioning.SiteCollectionCreation (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Samples/Provisioning.SiteCollectionCreation)